 Question 2.
 What did the king ask Gopal to do to prove that he was clever?

-Answer: The king asked Gopal to prove that he was clever so that while Gopal is on this challenge, he will try as much as possible that people don’t speak anything about the Hilsa-fish.
+Answer: The king asked Gopal to prove that he was clever so that while Gopal was on this challenge, he would try as much as possible that people didn’t speak anything about the Hilsa-fish.

 Question 3.
 What three things did Gopal do before he went to buy his hilsa-fish?